nickcorin/longtube/README.md

 ### Gecko-based Browsers (Firefox, Zen):

-3. Open the debugging page: `about:debugging#/runtime/this-firefox`
+3. Open the debugging page: `about:debugging#/runtime/this-firefox`.
-4. Click "Load Temporary Add-on"
+4. Click "Load Temporary Add-on".
-5. Navigate to `build/firefox/` and select the `manifest.json` file
+5. Navigate to `build/firefox/` and select the `manifest.json` file.

-**Note:** Extensions loaded this way are temporary and will be removed when the browser restarts.
+**Note:** This was primarily build for Chrome, but it does work on Gecko browsers.
+However, extensions loaded this way are temporary and will be removed when the browser restarts.
 This is a limitation imposed by Firefox until the extension is signed by Mozilla.

 ## 🧘 Philosophy